impulsive-impulse/Data-Structures-and-Files-Practicals/README.md

 # Data-Structures-and-Files-Practicals
-BE IT second year practical assignments
+BE IT Engineering second year practical assignments